sghaskell/integrations/lib-go/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/lib-go/img/integratons_golang.png) SignalFx Go library

-_This directory consolidates all the metadata associated with the Go library for SignalFx.
-The relevant code for the library can be found [here](https://github.com/signalfx/golib/tree/master/sfxclient)_
+This directory consolidates all the metadata associated with the Go library for SignalFx.
+The relevant code for the library can be found [here](https://github.com/signalfx/golib/tree/master/sfxclient).

 ```
     import "github.com/signalfx/golib/sfxclient"